warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 above are all important, however since this is kept secret, it doesn't actually matter how any given implementation does it.

+### Things That Do Matter

+A summary of the choices that both sides must agree upon to achieve interoperability (some of these are made by in library's code, and others are *inputs* to the library):

+* the two identity strings
+* how identity strings are encoded into the transcript
+* the group to use
+* which generator of that group to use
+* how group elements are encoded (for messages and the transcript)
+* the "arbitrary elements" (M/N)
+* the password
+* how the password is turned into a scalar
+* how the password is encoded into the transcript
+* the order of things going into the transcript
+* the safe-concatenation technique of the transcript
+* how to hash the transcript into the final key

+And additional choices that affect security (but poor choices would not show up as interoperability failures):

+* using a group where discrete log is difficult
+* using "arbitrary elements" without a known discrete log
+* rejecting invalid encoded elements
+* safely concatenating the pieces of the transcript

 ## Testing Interoperability

 The interactive nature of the protocol makes it particularly hard to write unit tests of interoperability, especially the kind where you compare a new execution transcript against a known "good" trace copied earlier.
+SPAKE2 is a form of ZKP ("zero-knowledge proof"): you're proving that you know the same password as the other side, without revealing any other knowledge about it.
+In fact the way you prove that this is a ZKP is by showing that someone who doesn't know the password could still generate a transcript that's indistinguishable from a real one.

+So we can't just take a transcript of some reference implementation (say, python-spake2) and copy it into the non-interactive unit tests of a new implementation (say, spake2.rs).
+Testing a non-modified SPAKE2 implementation requires something interactive: either having both implementations in the same program (e.g. your Rust unit tests have to run python code too), or using an online server to query the other implementation (your unit tests must make network calls).

+The key feature of SPAKE2 that enables the ZKP proof is the private scalar (selected randomly during the first function, used to construct the first message, stored in the state vector, and used again to process the second message).
+For the algorithm to be secure, this scalar must be selected uniformly at random from the full range of the group order, it must never be revealed outside the library, and every single run of the protocol must generate a fresh value.

-If we could usefully replay a transcript of the interaction, then it wouldn't be a zero-knowledge proof.
-To test two implementations against each other non-interactively, we have to break both implementations, by forcing them to use a known scalar, rather than a unique random value.
+So, to test two implementations against each other non-interactively, we would have to break both implementations, by forcing them to use a known scalar, rather than a unique random value.
+We run the reference implementation as Alice with some fixed scalar, and then copy the generated message into our unit tests.
+We run it again as Bob, with a different fixed scalar, and copy that message too.
+We combine Alice and Bob, and record the shared key.

+Now, in our new implementation, we find a way to force it to use the same scalar that we used in Bob.
+We assert that:

+* the new implementation's Bob produces the same outbound message, given the same secret scalar
+* when given Alice's message, the new code produces the same shared key

 This requires modifying the code.
 We can't exercise the random-scalar part without interaction, but we can exercise everything beyond that point.
-Implementations should be factored into two parts: an outer function (called by application code) which generates a random scalar, and an inner function which accepts the scalar as input and generates the first message (and the state that's passed to the second half).
+So to enable non-interactive unit tests, implementations should be factored into two parts: an outer function (called by application code) which generates a random scalar, and an inner function which accepts the scalar as input and generates the first message (and the state that's passed to the second half).
+The inner function should never be exposed to applications: it should be private to the library's own unit tests.

+### Testing Server

-Testing would benefit from an online server that can perform protocol queries (with fully random values), which will emit both the normal protocol message *and* the normally-secret key.
+Testing SPAKE2 implementations would benefit from an online server that can perform protocol queries (with fully random values), which will emit both the normal protocol message *and* the normally-secret key.
 To help with debugging mismatches, this test server should also reveal its internal state: the secret scalar, and the full transcript.
 If your implementation gets a different key, you can go back and compare the intermediate values until you find the first one that doesn't match.

 ### TODO (blog draft)